Macrotermes bellicosus

 Macrotermes bellicosus is a species of Macrotermes.
-The queens are the largest of all termites species, measuring about 4.2 in long when physogastric.
+The queens are the largest amongst known termites, measuring about 4.2 in long when physogastric.
 The workers average 0.14 in in length and soldiers are slightly larger.
 Bellicosus means "combative" in Latin.
 The species is a member of a genus indigenous to Africa and South-East Asia.

 Behavior

 Caste polyethism

 There are two worker castes in M. bellicosus, the major worker and the minor worker.
 In both cases, the workers begin their lives by taking care of the queen, and later on leave the nest to begin foraging.
 The point at which the worker leaves the nest to begin gathering food differs slightly between the two castes.
 Major workers will leave at any point between 13 and 25 days after moulting, and the minor worker exits between 9 and 32 days.

 Activities of M. bellicosus that go on outside the nest, which mainly consist of exploration and food gathering, show a division of labor between the two worker castes.
 The exploration phase, where underground passages are built radiating outward from the nest, is mainly attributed to the minor workers, and major worker activity is low during this period.
 Once food is discovered, however, there is a shift in this division of labor and the major workers will then be the main caste that is charged with gathering the food.
 Recruitment of new minor workers during this period is low, and those minor workers that have already been recruited will continue to construct passages near the food.
 This division of labor normally favors a major to minor worker ratio where minor workers are in much higher numbers until food is discovered, at which point the ratio will continually lean towards increasing numbers of major workers.

 Two different feeding groups were established in M. bellicosus based on examining the gut contents of workers in foraging sites, the fungus comb and queen cell.
 These two groups differed in abdomen coloration, with the majority of workers having a dark brown abdomen that was correlated with feeding on the fungus comb, and a smaller amount having a reddish-brown abdomen caused by feeding on plant litter.
 There is a division of food intake between the major and minor workers, based on the fact that most of the termites with reddish-brown abdomens, caused by consuming plant litter, were major workers.
 Because the fungus comb is built with the feces of consumed plant litter, major workers are dominant in fungus comb construction and are also the dominant worker caste for food processing.